-Cape Fear Studios.
-Inc., 148-1 Maxwell Street, Fayetteville.
+Cape Fear Studios, Inc., 148-1 Maxwell Street, Fayetteville.
 Ongoing - New Gallery exhibit every 4th Friday of the month.
 We are a nonprofit cooperative of 30 local artist (always looking for new members) creating 2D & 3D art.
 Our Gallery displays exhibits of visiting artist's work as well as our own exhibits with individual studios where member artists create fantastic works of art onsite.
 The Gallery show is free of charge and the public is welcome to watch the artists at work.
-Group and individual classes in Fri., 11am-5pm & Sat., 10am-4pm, Contact: 910/433-2986, e-mail to (capefearstudios@ capefearstudios.com) or at (www.capefearstudios.com).
+Group and individual classes in a variety of media are ongoing.
+Hours: Mon.
+Fri., 11am-5pm & Sat., 10am-4pm.
+Contact: 910/433-2986, e-mail to (capefearstudios@ capefearstudios.com) or at (www.capefearstudios.com).